dfds/dojo/README.md

-# DED Workshop and learning material
+# Workshop and learning material for DFDS

-This repository contains various learning material used by the Development Excellence Department for workshops and handouts.
+This repository contains various learning material used by DFDS for workshops and handouts.